module 1Lab.Counterexamples.Russell where

 This page reproduces Russell’s

-paradox from naïve set theory using an inductive type of Type-indexed trees.
-By default, Agda places
+paradox from naïve set theory using an inductive type of Type

 in Type₁